n8willis/opentype-shaping-documents/character-tables/character-tables-devanagari.md

 ## Devanagari Extended character table ##

+> Note: the cantillation marks of the "combining consonant" variery in
+> the Devanagari Extended block are _not_ considered consonants for
+> shaping purposes (including syllable identification, the
+> determination of the base consonant, or positioning "Reph").

 | Codepoint | Unicode category | Shaping class     | Mark-placement subclass    | Glyph                        |
 |:----------|:-----------------|:------------------|:---------------------------|:-----------------------------|